 Rockford, Illinois Estate Planning Lawyers at Your Service

 Additionally, if you created an estate years ago, your goals may have changed in the ensuing years.
 In that case, we will be glad to review your original documents and work with you in making any desired changes.
+Whatever your estate planning needs may be, our attorneys are here for you.

 At Crosby & Crosby, You’re Never Alone